jeremycardona/porters-path/_tutorials/getting-started-with-go.md

 ### Install Go by Operating System

-Installation varies from OS, so after downloading your file follow the instructuctions.
+Installation varies from OS, so after downloading your file, follow the instructions.
 Some OS are simpler than others and just require you to follow the prompts.
-I had an issue downloading the latest Go version because I had an older version installed with the package manager and it created some trouble when I was verifying the Go version, besides that it's actually easy!
+I had an issue downloading the latest Go version because I had an older version installed with the package manager, and it created some trouble when I was verifying the Go version.
+Besides that, it's actually easy!

 ### Verify Your Installation